Which Presidential Candidate Will Cause Your Employment Costs To Rise? The Answer May Surprise You

 However, you may be surprised.

-When it comes to the Affordable Care Act, and as I wrote here, both candidates are diametrically opposed to one another.
+When it comes to the Affordable Care Act, both candidates are diametrically opposed to one another.
 Clinton wants to expand the legislation and Trump wants it repealed.
 Both candidates are proposing measures to improve our healthcare system while constraining costs.
 Unfortunately, no one seems to truly know if either approach will work and regardless of who controls the White House and Congress, it seems inevitable that healthcare costs will continue to rise for the foreseeable future.

 On other employment related matters, Trump has been very tight lipped.
 He has not publicly opposed a national minimum wage increase.
 He has been silent on the new overtime legislation.
 And he is “non-committal” on whether employers should be mandated to provide paid time off to their employees.
 Yes, he is a Republican.
 But he is also an employer.